mk-knight23/vibe/vibe-cli/distribution/homebrew/README.md

 # Homebrew Tap for Vibe CLI

-This is the official Homebrew tap for Vibe CLI.
-It includes the formula for installing the Vibe AI CLI tool.
+This is the Homebrew formula for Vibe AI CLI.
+It provides the formula for installing the Vibe AI CLI tool.

 ## Usage

-To install from this tap:
+To install Vibe CLI using Homebrew:

 ```bash
 brew tap mk-knight23/tap
 brew install vibe-ai-cli
 ```

-## Formulas
+## Formula

 - `vibe-ai-cli.rb`: Formula for the Vibe AI CLI tool